 |

-Prince-Bishop Johann Gottfried von Aschhausen lays the foundations for the general university library.
+Prince-Bishop Johann Gottfried von Aschhausen lays the foundations for a general university library

 |